 “The drop in sales of light utility vehicles and trucks is very worrying as it signals a slowdown in the economy,” the spokesman added.

-A notable exception to the poor results was South Korea's Hyundai-KIA which saw sales skyrocket 28.2 percent to take a 2.19 percent market share.
+A huge exception to the poor results was Hyundai-KIA which saw sales skyrocket 28.2 percent to take a 2.19 percent market share.

-"We are waiting for a 2013 market to be at best like that of 2012.
-We'll look for the trend in the first quarter," the spokesman.
+“We are waiting for a 2013 market to be at best like that of 2012.
+We’ll look for the trend in the first quarter,” the spokesman said.

 Elsewhere across the eurozone, registrations of new cars in Italy fell by 19.87 percent last year to 1.4 million units, plunged by 37.9 percent in Portugal and lost 14.94 percent in Belgium.